ZipCodeCore/GoodJavaBadJava/Projects/FindWord/README.md

 ## BadFindWord

-Run `javac BadFindWord.java` and then `java BadFindWord` to see the operations.
+Run `javac BadFindWord.java` and then `java BadFindWord` to see the output.

 ## GoodFindWord